OCA/stock-logistics-workflow/stock_owner_restriction/readme/DESCRIPTION.rst

-This module extends the functionality of stock module to allow to restrict product quantities (quants) for stock operations like as reserve quantities or product quantity available info.
+This module extends the functionality of stock module to allow restriction of product quantities (quants) for stock operations such as reserve quantities or product quantity available info.